 Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH1: Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-Address any stock-outs of essential RMNCAH commodities Q4 2020 The MOH has Intensified community messaging to increase demand for RMNCAH and other health services and continues to prioritize PPE for health workers.
-The MOH COVID-19 response includes close monitoring of risk and infections in health workers in order to respond promptly to maintain service delivery.
-As a result health facility visits including for RMNCAH services have increased over Q2 2020
+Address any stock-outs of essential RMNCAH commodities Q4 2020 Following a reduction in demand for RMNCAH services due to COVID and the national lock down, the MOH has intensified community mobilization to ensure mothers and children continue to access ANC, PNC, immunization and curative services.
+Concurrently, infection control efforts continue in all health facilities are ongoing as part of the COVID response.